Student Services

 Residence Hall Student Organizations

 Residence halls are popular places to live on the OSU campus.
-The housing and food service programs have a proud tradition of excellence recognized nationwide.
-Much of the success of the residence halls is the strong and vital student government system consisting of floor governments, councils for each hall or complex and the Residence Halls Association, which represents all halls on campus.
+Much of the success of the residence halls is the strong and vital student government system consisting of a Board of Directors, councils for each hall or complex, and the Residence Halls Association, which represents all halls on campus.

 Students With Children

-Information Technology (IT) creates and manages OSU’s technology infrastructure and provides services such as software, ID cards, the OSU wired and wireless network, walk-in computer labs, virtual labs, email, MFA, file storage, learning management system and others.
+Enterprise Information Technology (EIT) creates and manages the OSU/A&M technology infrastructure and provides services such as software, ID cards, wired and wireless networks, walk-in computer labs, virtual labs, email, multifactor authentication, file storage, a learning management system and others.

 Service Access